 We are a friendly, community-based Preschool, with professional, trained staff who work with parents and carers to provide an exciting and varied programme for all children.

 The overall responsibility for the management of the group lies with the parents’ and carers’ Committee.

 We work in collaboration with local schools including Newtown Primary School.

 Pre-school leader, Designated Safeguarding Officer.
 Qualified Teacher (QTS) and Early Years Professional (EYP).
 Manages admissions of new children.

-Preschool Assistant.
-Level 3 (Diploma) in Children and Young Person’s Workforce.
+Qualified Teacher (QTS).
+Level 2 (Certificate) in Childrens and Young Person's Workforce.

-All classroom staff is trained in Safeguarding and Paediatric First Aid, and regularly attend a wide variety of training courses to support the health, wellbeing, learning and development of the children.
+All classroom staff are trained in Safeguarding and Paediatric First Aid, and regularly attend a wide variety of training courses to support the health, wellbeing, learning and development of the children.

-One of the great things about preschool is that it is a charity run by the parernts and carers that use it.
+One of the great things about preschool is that it is a charity run by the parents and carers that use it.

 The Committee which runs the preschool consists of parents and carers like yourselves, keen to have a say in the running of their child’s pre-school.
 They usually meet once every half term.
 A variety of decisions are made at committee meetings, including changes to opening hour and fees and planning special events.